andreivisan/arc2cracked/5.Rust/my_notes.md

-- Vec::drain(range) gives you a draining iterator: it takes a mutable borrow of the vector, yields each element in the specified range by value, and removes those elements from the vector
+- Vec::drain(range) gives you a draining iterator: it takes a mutable borrow of the vector, yields each element in the specified range by value, and removes those elements from the vector.